 For example, kidney qi is associated with fertility health.
 If there is an infertility issue, pressing a specific acupressure point such as Ki 16 stimulates circulation and energy to the kidneys and reproductive organs.
 Ki 16 is located just one inch to the left and right of the belly button, which is not where the kidneys are located.

 What is thought to cause blockages associated with negatively impacting the health of the body?
-It is thought that blockages occur due to poor diet, poor lifestyle choices, overuse of medications, lack of sleep, stress, environmental pollution and sedentary lifestyle.
+It is thought that blockages occur due to poor diet, poor lifestyle choices, overuse of medications, lack of sleep, stress, environmental pollution, and being sedentary.

 How is Acupressure Beneficial for Fertility?